pedrovazquezax/RoadToWWDC/_posts/2020-02-19-playgrounds.md

 print("Hello world")
  ```

-* Before run your playground, we should know that "print(*something to print*)" it's the easiest way to display information from our code.
+* Before running your playground, we should know that "print(*something to print*)" it's the easiest way to display information from our code.

- ********Once you've written the code you could tap run something happened, you can't see our message.
+Once you've written the code you could tap run, something happened you can't see our message.

 ![Image5](https://i.imgur.com/XO92PRD.png)

-This is because, when we want to observe a message it's neccesary to select de "abc" square on the right side of the "print()" instruction.
+This is because, when we want to observe a message it's neccesary to clic on  the "abc" square on the right side of the "print()" instruction.
 If you've selected the square now you got a window with the "Hello world" text.

 ![Image6](https://i.imgur.com/5JOxoZT.png)